IBM/telco-network-cloud-drivers/content/reference/glossary.md

 The list of resource attributes and properties written in Yaml, see Descriptor for further details.

 # Resource Health, Component Health
-Resource Health is a Microservice within TNCO responsible for monitoring health related messages and initiating recovering actions related to deployed Resources.
+Resource Health is a Microservice within TNC-O responsible for monitoring health related messages and initiating recovering actions related to deployed Resources.
 For instance, the Resource Health may send a heal message to the Intent Engine if a certain event indicating health issues is detected.

 # Resource Instance
 Represents the logical grouping of infrastructure being managed by an external resource manager

 # Resource Manager
 The entity instructing resources (e.g. Brent).
-TNCO can have a number of bound Resource Managers but must have at least one to function
+TNC-O can have a number of bound Resource Managers but must have at least one to function

-This system is responsible for transitioning resources through lifecycle states and performing operations on resources under the orchestration of TNCO and returning the result to TNCO
+This system is responsible for transitioning resources through lifecycle states and performing operations on resources under the orchestration of TNC-O and returning the result to TNC-O

 A resource is managed by one (and only one) resource manager